Racial Justice Initiatives

 - Patti Russo, Executive Director, The Campaign School at Yale University

 - Gretchen Carlson, American Television Commentator, Journalist, and Author

 Stand Against Racism

 Stand Against Racism is a signature event of YWCA USA to raise awareness about the negative impact of all forms of racism in our community.
-At this event, on April 26, 2019, we explored current immigration issues.
-Claudia Connor, President and CEO, Connecticut Institute for Refugees and Immigrants was our guest speaker.
-The 2020 event will take place on Friday, April 24 at Town Hall.
-The topic will be announced shortly.
+At this event, beginning April 24, 2020, YWCA Greenwich President and CEO, Mary Lee Kiernan and Professor Gautam Mukunda will discuss the importance of civic engagement in today’s environment.
+This event will be posted on our Stand Against Racism page and social media platforms.